polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/transaction.md

 However, a runtime without strict transaction ordering would allow full nodes to implement different strategies for propagating transactions and including them in blocks.
 ### Invalid transactions

-When a transaction cannot be added to a block at all, the runtime will return an `Invalid` error Transactions could be invalid for one of the following reasons:
+In some cases, when a transaction is too large, or doesn't contain a valid signature for example, it get rejected and won't be added to the block.

-- The transaction was already included in a block (`Stale`).
+This could happen for the following reasons:

-- The transaction's signature is invalid (`BadProof`).
+- The transaction in the queue is stale, as it's already been included in a block so it will be dropped from the verifying queue.
-- The transaction does not fit in the current block (`ExhaustsResources`).
+- The transaction's signature is invalid, so it will immediately be rejected.
-This implies that it could be valid for the next one.
+- The transaction is too large to fit in the current block, so it will be put back in a queue for a new verification round.

-## Transaction dependency and priority
+## Transactions ordered by priority

 If a node is the next block author, it will order transactions from high to low priority for the next block until it reaches the block's weight or length limit.